certtools/intelmq/docs/Bots.md

                        'weekly' --> intelmq-2018-42
                        'monthly' --> intelmq-2018-02
                        'yearly' --> intelmq-2018
-* elastic_doctype    : Elasticsearch document type for the event.
+* `elastic_doctype`: Elasticsearch document type for the event.
 Default: events
-* http_username      : http_auth basic username
+* `http_username`: http_auth basic username
-* http_password      : http_auth basic password
+* `http_password`: http_auth basic password
-* use_ssl            : Whether to use SSL/TLS when connecting to Elasticsearch.
+* `use_ssl`: Whether to use SSL/TLS when connecting to Elasticsearch.
 Default: False
-* http_verify_cert   : Whether to require verification of the server's certificate.
+* `http_verify_cert`: Whether to require verification of the server's certificate.
 Default: False
-* ssl_ca_certificate : An optional path to a certificate bundle to use for verifying the server
+* `ssl_ca_certificate`: An optional path to a certificate bundle to use for verifying the server
-* ssl_show_warnings  : Whether to show warnings if the server's certificate can not be verified.
+* `ssl_show_warnings`: Whether to show warnings if the server's certificate can not be verified.
 Default: True
-* replacement_char   : If set, dots ('.') in field names will be replaced with this character prior to indexing.
+* `replacement_char`: If set, dots ('.') in field names will be replaced with this character prior to indexing.
 This is for backward compatibility with ES 2.X.
 Default: null.
 Recommended for ES2.X: '_'
-* flatten_fields     : In ES, some query and aggregations work better if the fields are flat and not JSON.
+* `flatten_fields1: In ES, some query and aggregations work better if the fields are flat and not JSON.
 Here you can provide a list of fields to convert.
                        Can be a list of strings (fieldnames) or a string with field names separated by a comma (,). eg `extra,field2` or `['extra', 'field2']`
                        Default: ['extra']

 See contrib/elasticsearch/elasticmapper for a utility for creating Elasticsearch mappings and templates.

-If using rotate_index, the resulting index name will be of the form [elastic_index]-[event date].
+If using `rotate_index`, the resulting index name will be of the form [elastic_index]-[event date].
 To query all intelmq indices at once, use an alias (https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-aliases.html), or a multi-index query.

 The data in ES can be retrieved with the HTTP-Interface: